CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

      rm $f
    done

-4) applied twelve patches to Kouba reference eclips routine from December 2017 to fix issues detected during validation:
+4) applied twelve patches to Kouba reference eclips routine from December 2017 to fix issues identified during validation:
      01) prevent NaNs appearing due to numerical noise at exact alignment
      02) missing declaration for math functions leading to them being used as simple precision instead of double precision